Mueller’s public statement fuels calls for Trump impeachment

 WASHINGTON — Special counsel Robert Mueller’s first — and possibly last — public statement on the Russia investigation is fueling fresh calls on Capitol Hill to begin impeachment proceedings against President Donald Trump, a step that Democratic leaders have so far resisted.

-With Mueller closing his office and no further comments expected, it all amounted, for some, to an open invitation for Congress to launch impeachment proceedings.
+With Mueller closing his office and not expected to comment further, it all amounted, for some, to an open invitation for Congress to launch impeachment proceedings.

 “He’s asking us to do what he wasn’t allowed to — hold the president accountable,” said Rep. Val Demings, D-Fla., a member of the House Judiciary Committee, the panel with impeachment power.

-“We have one remaining path to ensure justice is served,” said Sen. Cory Booker of New Jersey, a Democratic candidate for president.
+“We have one remaining path to ensure justice is served,” said Sen. Cory Booker of New Jersey, a Democratic presidential candidate.
 “It’s clear that the House must begin impeachment proceedings.
 No one is above the law.”

 But top Democrats, with almost no support from Republicans, are hesitant to go it alone on an impeachment inquiry that House Speaker Nancy Pelosi has warned would be divisive for the nation.
-Steered by Pelosi, they prefer to continue the work of investigating the president and building a case, as she often says, wherever it leads.
+They prefer to continue the work of investigating the president and building, as Pelosi said Wednesday, a case that’s “very compelling to the American people.”

+“We are legislating, we’re investigating and we are litigating,” Pelosi said at an event in San Francisco.

+“Nothing is off the table,” she said.
+“We want to do what is right and what gets results.”

 Staying the course, Rep. Jerrold Nadler, D-N.Y., the chairman of the Judiciary Committee, at a news conference in New York stopped short of calling for an impeachment inquiry.